RichMorin/codeq-cookbook/README.md

 The examples (in the codeq-playground [core.clj]) look very useful (if largely undocumented).
 Basically, they contain Clojure-based queries and rules for use with Codeq.
-With this as inspiration, I have created this (WIP!)
-"Codeq Cookbook".
+With this as inspiration, I have created this "Codeq Cookbook".

 I have edited query examples from codeq-playground into [wiki pages], adding information about caveats, idioms, motivation, use, etc.
-Each page will be formatted as a standardized set of sections (reminiscent of Unix man pages).
+Each page is formatted as a standardized set of sections (reminiscent of Unix man pages).
-The content will mimic that of assorted "Foo Cookbook" volumes.
+The content mimics that of assorted "Foo Cookbook" volumes.